 If Looks Could Kill: Strategies to Knock Out a Consumer Class Action

 So you’ve been hit with a class action – now what?
-Litigation partner Jeffrey Jacobson will provide a model for terminating class actions at their earliest stages and share tricks of the trade.
+The session will provide a model for terminating class actions at their earliest stages and share tricks of the trade.

 The View From Capitol Hill: What to Expect from the Newly Elected Congress and the First Year of the Trump Administration

-Kelley Drye government relations co-chair Paul Rosenthal and senior advisor and former Congressman Lee Terry are joined by Charles Miller, group vice president of government and public affairs for Macy's Inc., for a look ahead to the key policy issues facing the President and the 115th Congress – including international trade, privacy and data security, taxes, immigration and energy.
+Kelley Drye government relations co-chair Paul Rosenthal is joined by Charles Miller, group vice president of government and public affairs for Macy's Inc., for a look ahead to the key policy issues facing the President and the 115th Congress – including international trade, privacy and data security, taxes, immigration and energy.

 Understanding the Pattern: Assessing and Mitigating FCPA Risk in an Increasingly Global Industry